NikJagan/UNICEF_EUR_Group_4_Public/README.md

 2. **ChatGPT**

 Undoubtedly, ChatGPT API plays an important role in this project.
 Therefore, it is important to invest into a developers account and set up the correct api key in the python script.
 The cost highly depends on how long the input articles are and can be found on [openai website](https://openai.com/pricing).
 Price of extracting data on 300 articles was below 1.5 USD.

+3. **Data Cleaning**

+The following cleaning steps are performed (ETL scripts):

+1. Remove whitespaces, irrelevant/erroneous entries, aggregate to PC4 (instead of PC6);
+2. Merge online donations with pledges using a full join.
+Online donations are a match with a pledge if they occured in the same Postcode and happened within 14 days after a pledge occured;
+3. Join external events.
+They are added if they occured 7 days before pledge date (if present).
+Or, otherwise, 7 days before online donation date.
+4. Join demographics based on Postcode and year.
+5. Aggregate the data on PC4, Year, Week level.

+The output dataset of data is in datasets/cleaned_joined_data.csv

+### A note on programming languages

+**Python** was used to make asynchronous calls to the ChatGpt API as it significantly increases the speed of the data retrieval as instead of making each call one by one, we could retreive up to 500 calls per minute.
+Therefore, the data extraction for external datasets was setup fully in python.

+However, because **R** was part of the curriculum for our master's programm, students were mostly familiar with this language.
+Therefore, this language was further applied throughout the research.